 Council Tax Reduction is a local scheme to help people on a low income, in or out of work, or in receipt of state benefits.
 The amount you can receive depends on your income and circumstances and is shown as a discount on your Council Tax rather than being paid as a benefit.

 Pension Credit age people

-For applicants of pension credit age, the Government have prescribed the rules we must use to calculate Council Tax Reduction.
-Please be aware the name of the scheme has changed - it was previously known as Council Tax Support.
+For applicants of pension credit age, the Government has set the rules we must use to calculate Council Tax Reduction.

 Working age people

 For applicants of working age, the current local scheme adopted by this Council is an income banded scheme.
 The reduction is based on the net income of the applicant, and their partner if they have one.